 - Use of the Vessel

-Storage should be a defining factor when purchasing a dinghy for your yacht.
+Storage should be a defining factor when purchasing a dinghy for your boat.
 There are several common ways to store a dinghy, but not all storage is suitable for every vessel.
-Rigid dinghies will need enough space to be tied on the deck or at the back of the boat, while roll-up inflatables can be stowed in lockers or lazarettes.
+A rigid dinghy will need enough space to be tied on the deck or at the back of the boat, while you can stow an inflatable dinghy in lockers or lazarettes.

-Regardless of where you choose to store your dinghy, it should be in a location that does not reduce drag, restrict access to important areas on the boat, or prevent easy access for storage and use.
+Regardless of where you choose to keep your dinghy on the boat, it should be in a location that does not reduce drag, restrict access to important areas, or prevent easy access for storage and use.

 The most common options are: